 At a time of intensified business transformations and change, technology and efficient processes will be critical in driving strategic ambition.
 2020 highlighted the need for a defined digital strategy, currently in development, which will enable us to build on recent achievements in that area, and to deliver new solutions to facilitate strategic goals.

+The move to e-assessment, whilst always a longer-term goal, needed to be quickly implemented in March 2020, and learnings from this project are being applied to the roll-out of a new e-assessment solution currently underway ahead of the summer exam sessions.
 The uptake of e-learning by both students and members last year put pressure on our technology and processes.
-In light of this, a review of delivery infrastructure and the re- configuration of related processes is being carried out to meet demand and drive efficiency.
+In light of this, a review of delivery infrastructure and the reconfiguration of related processes is being carried out to meet demand and drive efficiency.